ttreeagency/ContentRepositoryImporter/README.md

 This package contains generic utility to help importing data in the TYPO3 Content Repository (TYPO3CR) used by Neos.

-**This package is currently in developement, change in the API can happen, as soon as we definea stable state we'll launch version 1.0.
-Any contributions and comments are welcome.**

 What's included ?
 -----------------